aelesia/reactjs-commons/docs/withStyle/withStyle.md

 - You lose out on Intellisense support if you are using a modern IDE like VSCode or WebStorm.
 All additional props that are available on `Button` such as `onClick` will no longer be suggested.

+_____

 ```tsx
 return <YellowButton style={{padding: 4}}>Yellow Button</YellowButton>
 ```
 - In the above code, your styling will clash.
-Your original style of `backgroundColor:'yellow'` will be overwritten by `padding: 4`. `withStyle` will always merge your styling properly.
+Your original style of `backgroundColor:'yellow'` will be overwritten by `padding: 4`.
+When you use `withStyle`, it will always merge your styles correctly instead of overwriting them.

+## Comparison with `styled-components`

+`withStyle` is:
+- meant to be a simple lightweight one-line function to help you create re-usable components with no extra setup
+- meant to provide a syntax which is more familiar to React developers
+- meant to provide accurate Intellisense for both React & ReactNative

+In short, it is meant for people who want some of the benefits of `styled-components` paired with accurate Intellisense and a more familiar API, but do not want a full library for it.

+If you are already using `styled-components`, this library will not provide you anything new.

+However if you are using ReactNative, you may find this library beneficial as it is able to provide you autocompletion of the correct styles